What Are The Disadvantages Of Die Casting?

 One of the biggest disadvantages of die casting is the limited material selection.
 Die casting is most commonly used for metals like aluminum, zinc, and magnesium.
 While these materials are suitable for many applications, they may not be ideal for all products.
 Some products may require materials that are not compatible with die casting.

-Read More: What Is Vacuum Die Casting?
+Read More: What Is Die Casting Advantages And Disadvantages?

 Additionally, die casting is not suitable for producing parts made of non-metallic materials.
 This limits the range of products that can be produced using die casting.